AVIJITGHOSH2001/reactjs_portfolio/README.md

 The portfolio website is built using the following technologies:

 HTML

 CSS

 JavaScript

 Vue.js (JavaScript framework)

 Bootstrap (CSS framework)

 # Project Structure
 The repository follows the following structure:

-index.html: The main HTML file for the portfolio website. styles/: Directory containing CSS files for styling the website. scripts/: Directory containing JavaScript files for implementing interactivity and functionality. images/: Directory containing image assets used in the portfolio.
+index.html: The main HTML file for the portfolio website.

+styles/: Directory containing CSS files for styling the website . scripts/: Directory containing JavaScript files for implementing interactivity and functionality.

+images/: Directory containing image assets used in the portfolio.

 README.md: This file providing information about the repository.

 # Getting Started